-- A) REHABILITATION COSTS In addition to the costs listed in Chapter Two, Section 2 Eligible Costs, the following categories of costs are allowable under the program - LOCAL REHABILITATION STANDARDS The Grantee must emphasize to potential applicants that the funds are to be used to repair housing deficiencies that prohibit the unit from being code compliant.
+- A. REHABILITATION COSTS In addition to the costs listed in Chapter Two, Section 2 Eligible Costs, the following categories of costs are allowable under the program - LOCAL REHABILITATION STANDARDS The Grantee must emphasize to potential applicants that the funds are to be used to repair housing deficiencies that prohibit the unit from being code compliant.
 These deficiencies will be identified using the applicable building code and the UPCS checklist.
-The homeowner cannot pick and choose what they want done. - 2) REMOVING INCIPIENT DEFICIENCIES Major systems that do not have a remaining useful life of five years or more must be replaced as a part of the rehabilitation. - 3) OTHER Costs associated with the following are also allowed: - a) Rehabilitating the property so that it conforms to environmental requirements; - b) Testing and interim controls or standard treatments of lead-based paint hazards for the property; - c) Providing improvements for the physically challenged to make the dwelling more convenient and accessible; - (1) Remedying structural problems caused by termite infestation; - (2) Demolition costs if they are part of the rehabilitation project; and - (3) Surveys to establish property lines. - 4) GENERAL PROPERTY IMPROVEMENTS (GPI) GPIs are improvements other than the required improvements listed above or incipient violations, but which are nonetheless necessary to put the property in safe, decent, sanitary condition, and in good repair.
-GPIs are eligible if all required improvements are complete and the GPIs are reasonable and customary for the area and are not considered luxurious.
-The Grantee must decide on an acceptable level of GPIs.
-Typically, communities have established a maximum cost for GPIs equal to 20% to 40% of all other items.
-Examples of eligible GPIs include, but are not limited to, the following:

-- a) Work which will result in reduced maintenance and/or will extend the useful life of a part of the property; - b) Work to eliminate inefficient design, such as moving or removing walls;

-c) Security lighting; and

-- 5) Remodeling a kitchen, bathroom or currently underutilized space to improve efficiency, to modernize and/or to make aesthetically pleasing.
-This is usually limited to range, refrigerator, sink-and cabinets, and only if the existing equipment is non-existent, unsafe or unsanitary. - 6) SOFT COSTS See Chapter Two, Section 2 Eligible Costs.
+The homeowner cannot pick and choose what they want done. - 2.
+REMOVING INCIPIENT DEFICIENCIES Major systems that do not have a remaining useful life of five years or more must be replaced as a part of the rehabilitation. - 3.
+OTHER Costs associated with the following are also allowed: - a.
+Rehabilitating the property so that it conforms to environmental requirements; - b.
+Testing and interim controls or standard treatments of lead-based paint hazards for the property;

+- c.
+Providing improvements for the physically challenged to make the dwelling more convenient and accessible; - i.
+Remedying structural problems caused by termite infestation; - ii.
+Demolition costs if they are part of the rehabilitation project; and - iii.
+Surveys to establish property lines. - 4.
+GENERAL PROPERTY IMPROVEMENTS (GPI) GPI's are improvements other than the required improvements listed above or incipient violations, but which are nonetheless necessary to put the property in safe, decent, sanitary condition, and in good repair.
+GPI's are eligible as long as all required improvements are complete and the GPI's are reasonable and customary for the area and are not considered luxurious.
+The Grantee must decide on an acceptable level of GPI's.
+Typically, communities have established a maximum cost for GPI's equal to 20% to 40% of all other items.
+Examples of eligible GPI's include, but are not limited to, the following: - a.
+Work which will result in reduced maintenance and/or will extend the useful life of a part of the property; - b.
+Work to eliminate inefficient design, such as moving or removing walls; - c.
+Security lighting; and - 5.
+Remodeling a kitchen, bathroom or currently underutilized space to improve efficiency, to modernize and/or to make aesthetically pleasing.
+This is usually limited to range, refrigerator, sink-and cabinets, and only if the existing equipment is non-existent, unsafe or unsanitary. - 6.
+SOFT COSTS See Chapter Two, Section 2 Eligible Costs.